ngfk/ts-redux/README.md

 4. Create store

 ### 1. Define state structure
 Using TS-Redux starts with defining the state structure.
-An immutable state can be accomplished in typescript by making all the properties `readonly`.
+An immutable state can be accomplished in typescript by making all properties `readonly`.

 ```typescript
 interface Todo {